-New technologies are transforming the digital landscape, disrupting industries as diverse as healthcare, agriculture and sport.
+New technologies are transforming the digital landscape, disrupting industries as diverse as healthcare, agriculture, and sport.
 Blockchain has emerged as a key technology trend in 2018 and while its influence can be seen across a wide range of sectors, nowhere is it set to have more impact than in the Financial Services Industry (FSI).

 Blockchain is a type of shared ledger, also sometimes known as a distributed ledger.
-This is a decentralised, shared database that keeps track of ownership, providing a permanent record of transaction that is difficult to tamper with.
+This is a decentralized, shared database that keeps track of ownership, providing a permanent record of transaction that is difficult to tamper with.
 Blockchain is the most commonly known shared ledger as it forms the backbone for cryptocurrency Bitcoin.
 However, it has numerous applications beyond virtual currencies.
 Somewhat confusingly, there is no universally understood definition of blockchain but the term is most commonly used as a catch-all description for shared ledger technology.
-This kind of decentralised storage allows for greater transparency and traceability.
+This kind of decentralized storage allows for greater transparency and traceability.

 Major banking institutions around the world are already making large investments in blockchain.
 The technology has two major advantages for banks.
 Firstly, it saves money by streamlining processes, and secondly, it’s more efficient, allowing faster transactions leading to lower overheads and better customer satisfaction.
 The technology could completely reinvent the banking industry, with Harvard Business Review even predicting that blockchain will do to banks what the internet did to the media.